 We will try to offer you an appointment where possible or arrange for a GP to contact you.
 Please note that this system is in place to deal with acute on the day medical problems and NOT routine health issues.

 The Practice operates a telephone triage system to allow patients who believe they need an urgent on-the-day assessment to speak to a GP.
-This services is available up to 12:00 midday or when no routine appointments remain available.
+You may be offered this service up to 12:00pm midday when no routine appointments remain available.
+The Receptionist may be required to enquire about the nature of your concern to ensure that it is appropriate for this service, such as problems that are unable to wait until the following day.

-If it is deemed appropriate, you may be offered and appointment at one of four GP centres across Sheffield 6pm-10pm weekdays and 10am-6pm weekends.
+If it is deemed appropriate by the GP, you may be offered and appointment at one of four GP centres across Sheffield (6pm-10pm weekdays and 10am-6pm weekends).
 You will be instructed on how this works by the booking clinician prior to your appointment.

 The Sheffield NHS Walk-in Centre

-The Sheffield NHS Walk-in centre is a nurse led clinic, providing healthcare for all patients in the Sheffield area.
+The Sheffield NHS Walk-in centre is a clinical practitioner led clinic, providing healthcare for all patients in the Sheffield area.
 Any member of the public can simply walk-in and see a clinican at the centre for advice and treatment for common illnesses that are urgent but not life threatening.
+You may need to be prepared to wait at busy times.

 They can help you with: